syall/RutgerColeg/README.md

 ## Usage
 To open this in Processing (3.3.7), download the [zip file here](https://github.com/syall/RutgerColeg/blob/master/RutgerColeg.zip)
 * Open the file that starts with an 'e' along with the other files in a new sketch.
-* Download the "minim" library in Processing
+* Import the "minim" library in Processing by:
+  * Import Library...
+  * Add Library...
+  * Search "Minim" and Install!
 * Play the game!

 Honestly, it was great to work on something we love and relate to at HackRU F18.